getodk/javarosa/dag.md

 # DAG

-Forms used by JavaRosa can use expressions to compute dynamic values as users answer questions in forms.
+Forms used by JavaRosa can use expressions to compute dynamic values as users answer questions.
 These values can be used in a range of applications, including, among others, setting values for other fields, validation, or conditionally hiding non-relevant fields.

 `calculate`, `relevant`, `readonly`, and `required` expressions used in `<bind>` attributes are stored in a directed acyclic graph (DAG from now on) of `Triggerable` objects.

-The `Triggerable` abstraction represents an expression, references updated by it, and references that trigger its evaluation when their values change.
+The `Triggerable` abstraction represents an expression, references updated by it, and references that trigger the expression's evaluation when their values change.

-## Deviations from specs
+## Relationships to formal specs

 ### Recalculation Sequence Algorithm from XForms 1.1